- Author: Rachael Freeman Long

 PA poisoning is a chronic condition subsequent to cumulative exposure.
 Typically, animals are exposed to low doses over a period of weeks to months before they develop toxic symptoms.
 Exposure to high doses of PAs within a period of a few days is rarely seen in animal symptoms.
 There is no effective treatment for PA toxicosis.

 What Part is Toxic?
 The entire plant is toxic at all growth stages for both of these weeds.
 The plant parts ranked in decreasing concentration (highest to lowest) in PAs are: flowers and seeds > leaves > stems > roots.
 PAs are heat and desiccant resistant and thus maintain their toxicity in dried plant material and hay.
 Livestock will selectively graze and avoid groundsel and fiddleneck in pastures, as long as pastures are not overgrazed.
-However, livestock cannot effectively sort the good from the bad plants when dried because these weeds lose their bitterness, but not their toxicity.
+However, livestock cannot effectively sort the good from the bad plants when dried because these weeds may reduce their bitterness, but not their toxicity after drying.

 Since PA poisoning is cumulative, and levels of toxin in feeds vary, livestock that eat fiddleneck and groundsel for an extended period of time are at risk for developing illness.
 Affected animals lose condition, have decreased production, and may develop icterus (jaundice) and photosensitization because of the toxic effects to the liver.